 UNISON is Scotland's largest public sector trade union representing over 165,000 members delivering services across Scotland.
 UNISON members deliver a wide range of services in colleges and universities including advice, research support, IT, finance, learning and student support services, cleaning, administration, libraries, technical and security, porter services and management.
 These employees are often the face of colleges and universities in Scotland and contribute a great deal on the overall student experience, providing the foundations for high quality learning for all.
 UNISON Scotland is able to collate and analyse members' experience to provide evidence to inform the policy process.
-We therefore welcome the opportunity to respond to your request for our views on the proposed merger of Stevenson College Edinburgh, Edinburgh's Telford Colleges and Jewel and Esk College.
+We therefore welcome the opportunity to respond to your request for our views on the proposed merger of Scottish Agricultural College and land-based colleges.